List of Sayonara, Zetsubou-Sensei chapters

 The cover of the first volume of Sayonara, Zetsubou-Sensei as published by Kodansha on September 16, 2005, in Japan.

 Chapters of the manga series Sayonara, Zetsubou-Sensei (さよなら 絶望先生, Sayonara Zetsubō Sensei) written by Kōji Kumeta were serialized in the Japanese manga magazine Weekly Shōnen Magazine, published by Kodansha, from 2005 to 2012 (except for chapter 259, guest-published in Shogakukan's Weekly Shōnen Sunday).
-It is a comedy about a teacher who takes all aspects of life, word and culture in the most negative light possible.
+It is a comedy about a teacher who takes all aspects of life, world and culture in the most negative light possible.
 It satirizes politics, media, and Japanese society.
 In 2007, the manga received the thirty-first Kodansha Manga Award in the shōnen category.

 All 301 serialized chapters except chapter 268 were collected in thirty tankōbon volumes released in Japan.
 The series was licensed for English-language publication by Del Rey Manga, and the first volume was released in February 2009.
 Del Rey and Kodansha Comics released the first fourteen volumes in North America, the last in April 2012.